Alice0Rose/RoseUtilitiesASE/README.md

 Turns out dinos are better at sharing than we thought...

 The Communal Nest ensures that all your dinos' eggs stay safe and sound under one roof, thanks to the hard work of the integrated Oviraptor.
 Stored eggs are also kept from spoiling and are slowly incubated.
+The Oviraptor can even be instructed to only pick up specific eggs via the radial wheel menu!

 *User is responsible for any over-hatching that may occur*